gwosc-tutorial/gwosc-catalog/README.md

 Other values for `name` are permitted but will generate a warning message.

+In case of being more than one search pipeline, the chosen figures to display will be the best values for the whole set.

 ### Units

 All masses MUST be in units of solar masses.
 Acceptable values for solar mass abbreviation are the ones accepted by [astropy units](https://docs.astropy.org/en/stable/units/ref_api.html#module-astropy.units.astrophys) module: [`solMass`, `M_sun`, `Msun`].